jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Frost Wight.md

 RacialMods: +8 Stealth
 Languages: Common
 SQ: create spawn, cold
+SpecialAbilities:
+  Cold (Su): >
+    A creature touching a frost wight with natural weapons or unarmed strikes takes 1d6 cold damage.
+  Create Spawn (Su): >
-SpecialAbilities: Cold (Su) A creature touching a frost wight with natural weapons or unarmed strikes takes 1d6 cold damage.
-Create Spawn(Su) Any humanoid creature that is slain by a wight becomes a wight itself in only 1d4 rounds.
+    Any humanoid creature that is slain by a wight becomes a wight itself in only 1d4 rounds.
 Spawn so created are less powerful than typical wights, and suffer a -2 penalty on all d20 rolls and checks, as well as -2 hp per HD.
 Spawn are under the command of the wight that created them and remain enslaved until its death, at which point they lose their spawn penalties and become full-fledged and free-willed wights.
 They do not possess any of the abilities they had in life.
+  Resurrection Vulnerability (Su): >
-Resurrection Vulnerability (Su) A raise dead or similar spell cast on a wight destroys it (Will negates).
+    A raise dead or similar spell cast on a wight destroys it (Will negates).
 Using the spell in this way does not require a material component.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: